bslassey/base-drafts/draft-ietf-quic-http.md

 | 2.5   | 0x0280  | 0x4280 |    0x0280000000000000     |
 | 1.25  | 0x0140  | 0x4140 |    0x0140000000000000     |

-An client that has a small set of priority levels but would like to have the delivery of resources not interlieved can achieve this by reserving the top X bits for those priorities and the bottom 6-X bits for differentiating the resources.
+A client that has a small set of priority levels but would like to have the delivery of resources not interlieved can achieve this by reserving the top X bits for those priorities and the bottom 6-X bits for differentiating the resources and not use more than one byte.
 So, if the implementation had four priority buckets, they could have 16 concurrent resources within a given priority bucket without risking any of them being delivered interleaved.
 If a priority bucket has more than 16 outstanding requests the client can use an addtional byte and handle an additional 4080 requests.

 The values for the Prioritized Element Type ({{prioritized-element-types}}) imply the interpretation of the associated Element ID fields.